 Your enrollment form had a section for you to select a payment option.
 If you did not select a payment option, you will get a bill each month.
-If you would like to change the way you pay your late enrollment penalty, please contact Member Services.
+If you would like to change the way you pay your plan premium, please contact Member Services at the phone number on the back cover.

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.